Matt-Woz/couchbase-php-lazy-connections/README.md

 The fields are as follows:
 - `name`: A unique name for the experiment.
-- `bootstrap_node`: Index of the node to use for bootstrapping the cluster connection (refers to the order in `nodes.json`).
+- `bootstrap_node`: Array of node indexes to randomly select to bootstrap from (refers to the order in `nodes.json`).
-- `op_nodes`: Comma-separated list of node indices to target for operations (refers to the order in `nodes.json`).
+- `op_nodes`: Comma-separated list of node indices to target for operations (refers to the order in `nodes.json`), or special options:
+  - `bootstrap` - use the same node as bootstrap
+  - `not_bootstrap` - use any node that is not the bootstrap node
+  - `all` - use all nodes
+  - `none` - do not perform any operations
 - `op`: The KV operation to perform.
 Possible values: `'get'`, `'none'`.
 - `bucket`: The bucket name to connect to, defaults to `default`.
 The scope/collection is always `_default._default`.
 - `concurrency_levels`: Array of concurrency levels to test.